 - 2 2.
 You need explicit consent to use private data of European users

 - 3 3.
 Private data means practically any information that leads back to a user

 - 4 4.
 You might pay up to EUR 20 million if you violate the regulation

 - 5 5.
 You must comply with the EU data regulation until May 25, 2018

 - 7 7.
 Your website is not ready for the EU data regulation

 The new EU data regulation is on its way, and it’s going to be a tough one.
-I’m writing, of course, about the European personal data privacy law called General Data Protection Regulation (GDPR).
+I’m writing, of course, about the European personal data privacy law called the General Data Protection Regulation (GDPR).

 Your business, most probably, is within the scope of the law, so read attentively to know what’s important about GDPR.
-Still, remember that DevCom is not a law firm, and this article is not a legal advice.
+Still, remember that DevCom is not a law firm, and this article is not legal advice.
 Please address relevant professionals for legal assessment.